 The SPICE study will focus, in part, on SAR altimetry algorithm development and optimisation.
-SPICE will primarily utilise CryoSat-2 SAR FBR data to emulate Sentinel-3 L1B and L2 products, and to test new algorithm evolutions.
+SPICE will primarily utilise CryoSat-2 SAR FBR data to emulate Sentinel-3 L1B and L2 data, generate comparative pseudo-LRM products and test new algorithm evolutions.